APerCova/QuickCsv/README.md

 ## Setting it Up
 ### Setup on local /.m2 repository
-> At the moment, QuickCsv is not available on Maven Central.
+> Note: Currently, QuickCsv is not available on Maven Central.

 To setup on your local repository, you need to follow this steps: